spherity/spherity-research/docs/Securing-Digital-Identity-Quantum-Vulnerabilities.md

 A practical corridor should define at least four artefact classes: a threat model, a cryptographic profile, test vectors, and operational runbooks.
 The runbooks should include key rollover, emergency revocation, reissuance, downgrade prevention, audit evidence, and fallback rules for offline verification.

-## 9. Recommendations for Google and the wider ecosystem {#9-recommendations-for-google-and-the-wider-ecosystem}
+<h2 id="9-recommendations-for-google-and-the-wider-ecosystem">9.
+Recommendations for Google and the wider ecosystem</h2>

 Google is well positioned to help reframe the public discourse.
 It has quantum research, cryptography engineering, Chrome, Android, Cloud KMS, identity systems, browser mediation, and developer reach.
 Google has also already stated that authentication services and digital signatures should be prioritized in PQC migration [2].
 The next step is to make digital identity a first-class post-quantum migration topic.